-Name, Positive outdoor areas are largely made up of positive spaces-Positive outdoor spaces (106); in some fashion have marked boundaries between gardens and streets, between terrares and gardens, between outdoor rooms and terraces, between play areas and gardens-Green streets (51), pedestrian open space (114), path shape (121), activity pockets (124), private terrace on the street (140), outdoor room (163), opening to the street (165), Gallery surround (166), Garden Growing wild (172).
+. . . if all is well, the outdoor areas are largely made up of ositive spaces-positive outdoor spaces (106); in some fashion have marked boundaries between gardens and streets, between es and gardens, between outdoor rooms and terraces, ben play areas and gardens-GREEN STREETS (51), PEDESTRIAN REET (100), HALF-HIDDEN GARDEN (111), HIERARCHY OF OPEN SPACE (114), PATH SHAPE (121), ACTIVITY POCKETS (124), PRIVATE TERRACE ON THE STREET (140), OUTDOOR ROOM (163), OPENING TO THE STREET (165), GALLERY SUR-ROUND (166), GARDEN GROWING WILD (172).
 With this pattern, you can help these natural boundaries take on their proper character, by building walls, just low enough to sit on, and high enough to mark the boundaries.

-If you have also marked the places where it makes sense to build seats-seat spots (241), FRONT DOOR BENCH (242)-you can kill two birds with one stone by using the walls as seats which help enclose the outdoor space wherever its positive character is weakest.
+If you have also marked the places where it makes sense to build seats-seat spots (241), FRONT DOOR BENCH (242)-you can kill two birds with one stone by using the walls as seats which help enclose the outdoor space wherever its positive character is